 There’s a wide variety of clothing that would be helpful in emergency and survival situations.
 On top of your day-to-day clothing, you may want to be sure to include at least a few of the items below in your clothing/apparel prepper gear stockpile.
 Especially, of course, if you’re worried about long term survival.

 - Wool socks

 (ex.
 Wigwam Unisex Merino Wool Comfort Hiker Sock)

 (ex.
 ProForce Shemagh)

 - Tactical boots

 - Hiking boots

-Some survivalists will, no doubt, want to stay as far away from these items as possible, as most of them will, over time, become useless in a state of complete apocalyptic devastation.
-That being said, for short-term prepping emergencies, at least, these items are likely to come in very handy, especially in our power/electricity driven world of today.
+Some survivalists will, no doubt, want to stay as far away from these items as possible, as most of them will over time become useless in a state of complete apocalyptic devastation.
+That being said, for short-term prepping emergencies, at the very least, these items are likely to come in quite handy, especially in our power/electricity driven world of today.